MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 The `_centerTimeOfFlight` callback triggers every time data from Misty’s front center sensor is received.
 If an object is detected close enough to the sensor, a `Stop` command is issued, and Misty stops before colliding with the object.

 The purpose of the `_locomotionCommand` callback function is to “clean up” our skill when the program stops executing.
 Whenever you subscribe to a WebSocket, you should unsubscribe when you are done with it, so Misty stops sending data.
-The program we're writing can end in two ways:
+Our program can end in two ways:

 * Misty stops driving when she detects an object in her path.
 * Misty does not detect an object in her path and stops driving after five seconds.

 The `LocomotionCommand` event sends data whenever linear or angular velocity changes, including when Misty starts moving when the program starts.
-We want to unsubscribe from our WebSockets when Misty stops **and** the value of `LinearVelocity` is `0`.
-Declare a function called `_locomotionCommand`, and pass it a parameter for the `data` received in the `LocomotionCommand` data stream.
+We want to unsubscribe from WebSocket connections when Misty stops **and** the value of `LinearVelocity` is `0`.
+Declare a function called `_locomotionCommand`, and pass it a parameter for the `data` received by the `LocomotionCommand` WebSocket.
 We only want to unsubscribe when Misty stops, so we add the condition that `linearVelocity` should be `0` to an `if` statement.
 As with the `_centerTimeOfFlight` callback, place this condition inside a `try` statement, and place a `catch` statement to handle exceptions at the end of the function.

 ```html
 <body>